ncyjwm/Autonomous-Crack-Detection-Robot-for-Industrial-Infrastructure-Inspection-LLM-Based-Solution/README.md

 This project extends a YOLOv8-based autonomous crack detection robot into a fully intelligent inspection assistant by integrating Google Gemini, a Large Language Model (LLM), as a reasoning and decision-making layer.

-Built on **TurtleBot3 Waffle Pi**, **ROS 1 Noetic**, and **Gazebo**, the system navigates autonomously within simulated industrial environments, detects pavement cracks in real time, classifies their severity using AI reasoning, and responds to natural language inspection queries, all without disrupting live robot operation.
+Built on **TurtleBot3 Waffle Pi** **ROS 1 Noetic** and **Gazebo** the system navigates autonomously within simulated industrial environments detects pavement cracks in real time classifies their severity using AI reasoning and responds to natural language inspection queries all without disrupting live robot operation.

-The result is a shift from a passive detection tool to an **intelligent inspection assistant** capable of contextual understanding, structured reporting, and human-robot interaction.
+The result is a shift from a passive detection tool to an **intelligent inspection assistant** capable of contextual understanding structured reporting and human-robot interaction.

 ---

 ## Features

 - **Real-time crack detection** using YOLOv8 with bounding box visualisation and confidence scores
-- **LLM-powered severity classification** — MINOR, MODERATE, or SEVERE — via the Google Gemini API
+- **LLM-powered severity classification** - MINOR MODERATE or SEVERE - via the Google Gemini API
-- **Natural language command interpretation** for robot motion control (forward, backward, left, right, stop)
+- **Natural language command interpretation** for robot motion control (forward backward left right stop)
 - **Autonomous robot halting** upon crack detection for focused inspection
 - **Structured inspection output** published over ROS topics for downstream consumption
-- **Seamless ROS integration** — perception, reasoning, and control operate concurrently without pipeline bottlenecks
+- **Seamless ROS integration** - perception reasoning and control operate concurrently without pipeline bottlenecks

 ---

 ## Prerequisites